Accessing your company profits

 The Challenges

 For most companies, the tax rules are in a state of flux; just because you have drawn profits in one way in the past does not mean that this is now the best approach.
 From 1 April 2023, the rate of corporation tax for companies with profits in excess of £250,000 has increased to 25%, and the taxation of dividends has become even more punitive following a reduction to the dividend allowance.
 From 6 April 2025, taking a salary will become more expensive as the October 2024 Budget increased the rate of employer NICs from 13.8% to 15%.
-Additional employer NICs will also be payable because the starting point is dropping from £9,100 to £5,000.
+Additional employer NICs are also payable because the starting point has dropped from £9,100 to £5,000.
+From 6 April 2026, drawing dividends has become more expensive because the basic- and higher-tax rates on dividend income have both increased by two percentage points to 10.75% and 35.75% respectively (the additional tax rate on dividend income has not changed).